Auburn has done so much for me and supplied me with everything I could hope for in a degree. I graduated on time with a job."

 “There’s no place like Auburn.
 I’m going to miss it.”

 The finish line, the wall, and the women’s 200-meter SEC championship lies just 25 meters ahead.
 Rivals and fatigue are closing in.
-Cheers and splashes create a blended, underwater symphony that only a championship swimmer understands in the heat of a race.
+Cheers and splashes create a blended, underwater symphony that only a competitive swimmer understands in the heat of a race.
 Finish, Erin.
 Finish.
 You’re going to win the SEC championship.
 You’re going to represent Auburn on that podium.
 You’ve known it all along … Erin Falconer, Auburn graduate.
 Erin Falconer, SEC champion.